Harkness Fellowship

 The Harkness Fellowship (previously known as the Commonwealth Fund Fellowship) is a program run by the Commonwealth Fund of New York City.
 This fellowship was established to reciprocate the Rhodes Scholarships and enable Fellows from several countries to spend time studying in the United States.

-Recipients of the scholarship include a president of the International Court of Justice; former Chairman and CEO of Salomon Brothers; a former Vice-Chancellor of the University of Cambridge; the controller of BBC Radio 4; the editor of the Sunday Times; former directors of the Medical Research Council, the London School of Economics and the General Medical Council; and a vice president of Microsoft.
+Recipients of the scholarship include a president of the International Court of Justice; former chairman and CEO of Salomon Brothers; a former Vice-Chancellor of the University of Cambridge; the controller of BBC Radio 4; the editor of the Sunday Times; former directors of the Medical Research Council, the London School of Economics and the General Medical Council; and a vice president of Microsoft.

 History

 The Commonwealth Fund is a philanthropic foundation established in the United States by Anna Harkness in 1918.
 Her son, Edward Stephen Harkness, initiated the Commonwealth Fund Fellowships in 1925.
 These were intended to reciprocate the Rhodes Scholarships by enabling British graduates to study in the United States.
 In 1927 the scheme was widened by the creation of Dominion Fellowships available to graduates from universities in Australia, New Zealand, Canada and South Africa.
 In 1929 a further category of Dominion Civil Service Fellowships was established.
 The awards were tenable from nine to fifteen months and candidates were to be under the age of 40.

 In 1961 the Fellowships were renamed the Harkness Fellowships.
 In addition to the Civil Service Fellowships, a new category of General Fellowships was set up, open to people in the fields of business, banking, politics, creative arts and journalism.
 The maximum tenure period was extended to 21 months.

 Since June 1997, the activities of the Harkness Fellowships have been limited to the field of health care.
-The Fellowships are now considered one of the most prestigious award programs in health policy, and accept Fellows from Australia, Canada (known as Harkness Associates), Germany, the Netherlands, New Zealand, Norway (as of 2009), Switzerland (as of 2009) and the United Kingdom.
+The Fellowships are now considered one of the most prestigious award programs in health policy, and accept Fellows from Australia, Canada (known as Harkness Associates), France, Germany, the Netherlands, New Zealand, Norway (as of 2009), Switzerland (as of 2009) and the United Kingdom.
 They are tenable for twelve months.